VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 RPL applications can only be accepted from students who are enrolled in the units for which they are seeking RPL.

 2.3 Provide qualification/unit specific RPL Evidence Kit.
-Education Manager/Assessor
+Program Manager/Assessor

 Provide student with Part B, Student RPL Evidence Kit and provide the following advice/support: